Windows 10 Deployment Tools: Which Ones Do You Need?

 Successful execution of a Windows 10 deployment requires:

-• The ability to use that data to plan your deployment.
+• The ability to do use that data to plan your deployment

 These Windows 10 deployment tools are designed more for engineers than for project managers.
 They automate portions of the technical aspects of Windows deployments, but leave project management to be done with spreadsheets and a lot of manual data entry, correlation, planning and reporting.

 Plus, network scans are only a snapshot in time.
-As employees join the company, leave, or move to different departments, you have to keep these spreadsheets updated.
-Add to this the need to track and coordinate hardware lifecycles and lease expirations – information kept in separate, disconnected systems – and you have a labor-intensive process.
+As employees join the company, leave or move to different departments, these spreadsheets have to be constantly manually updated.
+Add to this keeping track of hardware lifecycles and lease expirations – which none of these tools integrates into your deployment data or planning – and you have a labor-intensive process.

 These tools also don’t handle communication or really any interaction with users, which is a critical part of any project.
-Communicating with users, dealing with questions and support issues, and keeping managers updated on deployment progress can take a significant amount of your time.
-So can scheduling done manually through spreadsheets or IT service management system tickets.
-For example, in a 5,000-seat organization, just five Windows 10 deployment-related emails per user over the course of a year translates to 25,000 communications you need to write, plan, and send at appropriate times.
-Scheduling and rescheduling deployment for 5,000 users is a full-time job – and that’s before you factor in dealing with questions and support issues, plus reports to unit managers.
+Communicating with users, dealing with questions and support issues, and keeping managers updated on deployment progress can take a significant amount of a project manager’s time.
+So can scheduling done manually through spreadsheets or IT service management systems tickets.

 Reporting is also a largely manual process with these tools.
-You can use system management tools to generate periodic deployment success/fail reports, but to report on deployment progress based on factors these tools don’t track – such as business unit or physical location – you must cross-reference records, usually in a spreadsheet.
-You typically have to manually “translate” reports for managers and executives to consume.
-Bottom line: You have no real-time visibility into your project’s status.
+Systems management tools can generate periodic deployment success/fail reports, but to report on deployment progress based on factors these tools don’t track – such as business unit or physical location – records need to be cross-referenced, usually in a spreadsheet.
+Any reports typically have to be manually “translated” for managers and executives to consume.
+You have no real-time visibility into your project’s status.

 The ReadyWorks approach to Windows 10 deployment tools

-Without a high level of reliable automation, a substantial portion of your IT budget every year could end up being spent just to maintain Windows.
-ReadyWorks breaks the paradigm of needing to budget for thousands of hours of manual work – whether by in-house staff or external consultants – to deploy Windows updates.
+Without a high level of reliable automation, your entire IT budget for every year could end up being spent just to maintain Windows.
+ReadyWorks breaks the paradigm of needing to budget for thousands of hours of work – whether by in-house staff or external consultants – to deploy Windows updates.
 It correlates data and activities from a variety of Windows 10 deployment tools to allow you to automate both the technical and project management parts of the process.

-Through data correlation, systems interoperability and automation, ReadyWorks can cut the time your teams spend on manual data entry and reporting by more than half.
+Through data correlation, systems interoperability and automation, ReadyWorks can cut the time your teams spends on manual data entry and reporting by more than half.
 You can complete a deployment in several weeks, rather than in several months.
-Plus, less manual data entry and fewer errors mean deployment costs can be substantially reduced – sometimes by 50% or more.
+Plus, less manual data entry and fewer errors mean deployment costs are reduced by at least 40%.

 ReadyWorks allows you to take a more granular, conservative approach to Windows 10 deployments without spending a fortune in time and money.
 It: